 The list of optional equipment below represents a mix of optional dealer or factory installed features.
 Some must be added by the manufacturer during the production process whilst others can be installed here at the point of purchase.
 Please note that this list is intended for informational purposes only.
 If you have any questions please contact us for clarification.

-California Emissions System: Required on units for California, Connecticut, Massachusetts, Maine, Maryland, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Washington registration.
-Optional for Cross-Border States (Arizona, Delaware, Idaho, Nevada, New Hampshire, New Mexico, Ohio, Utah, Virginia and West
+California Emissions System: Required code for California Emissions States registration (California, Connecticut, Massachusetts, Maryland, Maine, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Washington).
+Optional code for Cross-Border States dealer orders (Arizona, District of Columbia, Delaware, Idaho

-California Public Service/Emergency Vehicle Exempt: This exemption may only apply in certain states.
+California Emission Exemption: For public service/emergency vehicles.
+This exemption may only apply in certain California Emissions States.
 Ordering dealer is responsible to contact the proper state authorities for clarification on qualifying exempted vehicles for registration.
-Only available on units sold for authorized public service or emergency service use.
+Only available on units sold for authorized publi